Skip to Content

 Padre Pio shrine © World Travel Connector

 The world-renowned architect Renzo Piano designed the church.
 The shrine is a masterpiece of ultra-modern architecture.
-The shell-shaped shrine, made from the local Apricena stone from Gargano, is among the most remarkable churches in the world.
+The shell-shaped shrine, made from the local Apricena stone from the Gargano peninsula, is among the most remarkable churches in the world.

 The St Padre Pio Shrine was built only by donations from the faithful.
 Padre Pio shrine in San Giovanni Rotondo was constructed in 10 years and inaugurated on July 1st, 2004.